Public Policy and Thought Leadership Activities

 Non-Profit Board and Committee Membership

-• Serves on the Interstate Renewable Energy Council (IREC) Institute of Sustainable Power Quality (ISPQ) Advisory Board, 2010 – Current; 2012 marks IREC’s 30th year as a leader in the renewable energy community, known for connecting people, ideas and technology to produce measurable results.
+• Served on the Interstate Renewable Energy Council (IREC) Institute of Sustainable Power Quality (ISPQ) Advisory Board, 2010 – 2014; for over 40 years, IREC has been a leader in the renewable energy community, known for connecting people, ideas and technology to produce measurable results.
 IREC, a non-profit corporation with tax-exempt status, has worked with industry, government, educators and other stakeholders to ensure that the broader use of renewable energies is possible, safe, affordable and practical for us all.

 • Advisor, Solar Decathlon, University of Texas, 2006.

-• North American Board of Certified Energy Practitioners (NABCEP) Photovoltaic (PV) Job Task Analysis Review Committee, Feb 2011 – Current.
+• North American Board of Certified Energy Practitioners (NABCEP) Photovoltaic (PV) Job Task Analysis Review Committee.
 The North American Board of Certified Energy Practitioners (NABCEP) is the “gold standard” for PV and solar heating installation certification.
 Designed to raise industry standards and promote consumer confidence, NABCEP offers certification and certificate programs to renewable energy professionals throughout North America.

 • Solar Austin, Steering Committee then Board of Directors, Austin, Texas, 2004 – 2011.
 Solar Austin is a non-profit organization working to accelerate the transition to clean renewable energy, building healthy communities, strong economies, and energy independence.